SUSE-Cloud/socok8s/doc/source/user/customize-testing-behavior.rst

    helm test airship-glance

-The default timeout value of 300s for test completion can be customized by adding the `test_timeout` key in `${WORKDIR}/env/extravars` and providing a value, in seconds:
+If needed, the default timeout value of 2700s for test completion can be increased by adding the `test_timeout` key in `${WORKDIR}/env/extravars` and providing a value, in seconds:

 .. code-block:: yaml

-   test_timeout: 1200
+   test_timeout: 3000